 Who can borrow materials through Interlibrary Loan?

 FVRL library card holders in good standing who are residents of Fort Vancouver Regional Library District and card holders who live outside the district but pay taxes that support FVRL or who purchase a non-resident borrower’s card may request items through Interlibrary Loan.
 Limited, eCard & Educator cards are not eligible for ILLiad service.
 Camas residents should use the Interlibrary Loan service available through the Camas Public Library.

 How much does Interlibrary loan cost?

 FVRL always tries to borrow materials for free, and most ILL transactions do not involve a fee.
 However, sometimes items are only available from libraries that charge to lend their materials.
 We will only try to borrow from libraries that charge if you have stated that you are willing to pay to borrow an item.

 Can you tell me in advance how much the charge might be?

 No, we won’t know until we contact other libraries.
 You can indicate on the ILL request form the maximum amount you are willing to pay.
 The fees that libraries charge are usually between $10 and $30.
 If you enter $0, FVRL will restrict its borrowing to only those libraries that do not charge.
 If you enter another amount, FVRL will still attempt to borrow it for free, if possible.
 If an item cannot be obtained, no fee will be charged.

 The fee, if any, will be added to your library account.
 The payment will be due when you pick up the item at your local library.

 What if I can't pick up the material in time?

-If you don’t pick up the material, any fee will remain on your library account and you will be responsible for paying the amount.
-If your account balance reaches $25, borrowing and internet privileges will be suspended.
+If you don’t pick up the material, any fee will remain on your library account, and you will be responsible for paying the amount.
+If your account balance reaches $25, borrowing privileges will be suspended.